-The results in figure 4.2 shows how small enterprises borrowed from different lenders.

-Results in Figure 4.2 show that 43.1% of small enterprises owners get credit access from bank, banks in this study referred to commercial banks that lend to small enterprises.
-According to the respondents, commercial banks lend small and large amount of money to their clients and most of the time required collaterals.
+The results in figure 4.1 shows how small enterprises borrowed from different lenders.
+Results in Figure 4.1 show that 43.1% of small enterprises owners get credit access from banks, banks in this study referred to commercial banks that lend to small enterprises.
+According to the respondents, commercial banks lend small and large amounts of money to their clients and most of the time require collateral.
 31.4% get credit access from SACCOS, which lend to their clients based on the shares held by the members.
-23.8% get loan from Microfinance Institutions (MFI), which included NGO's microfinance companies established to support business development and community empowerment, especially owners of small business entities (microfinance act, 2018).
-1.7% obtained credit from other type of lenders such as friends, community members/ Villagers, and relatives.
-This implies that most of small enterprises owners accessed loan from bank followed by SACCOS and Microfinance Institutions.
-This could be due to low interest rate charged by bank compared to other source of credit.
-Also, repayment process of bank is simple compared to SACCOS and Microfinance Institutions.
+23.8% got loans from Microfinance Institutions (MFI), which included NGOs microfinance companies established to support business development and community empowerment, especially owners of small business entities (microfinance act, 2018).
+1.7% obtained credit from other types of lenders such as friends, community members/ Villagers, and relatives.
+This implies that most small enterprises owners accessed loans from banks followed by SACCOS and Microfinance Institutions.
+This could be due to the low interest rate charged by the bank compared to other sources of credit.
+Also, the repayment process of banks is simple compared to SACCOS and Microfinance Institutions.
 This is particularly because of the relationship lending which banks build trust to their clients.
 This also suggests that relationship lending is crucial for small enterprises in overcoming credit denial rates.

-These findings concur with Beltrame et al. (2022) who reported that relationship lending techniques leads to improved access to finance for firms that engage in bank-firm relationships.
+These findings concur with Beltrame et al. (2022) who reported that relationship lending techniques lead to improved access to finance for firms that engage in bank-firm relationships.
 He also found that proactive, autonomous and competitive dimensions are embedded in lender-borrower relationships when a relationship lending technology is employed, leading to a reduction of credit constraints for enterprises.